 Rather than having a skeletal structure like humans, mice are more cartilage-based life forms.
 This peculiar structure allows a mouse to squish itself through a hole as small as 1/4 inch.
 RVs often come factory-equipped with mouse-portals meeting this requirement.
 Think about where your power cable ports through into the rig.
 Or how about a hose port?
 And as the years and miles roll by, the constant vibration and pounding can make formerly tight joints loosen, thus making space enough available for these determined little critters’ access.

 What to do?
-A thorough inspection of your rig is essential.
+During your spring RV cleaning, a thorough inspection of your rig is essential.
 Look for cracks or holes that might make mouse access possible.
 If you find a likely spot, you need to close it up.
 Since “rodent” means to “gnaw,” filling the holes requires the appropriate agent.
 For larger holes, try filling them with steel wool.
 Apparently mice find this wiry substance indigestible.
 Long running cracks might respond to a heavy-duty caulk – consider acrylic sealant from the RV store.